gabrielweyer/AsposeFindReplace/Readme.md

 # Find and replace sometimes modifies the order of the text

-I'm trying to replace placeholders such as `~FieldName~` by MERGEFIELDs so that we can leverage the MailMerge feature.
+I'm trying to replace placeholders such as `~FieldName~` by MERGEFIELDs so that I can leverage the MailMerge feature.
+[Aspose's support][aspose-support] provided me with the right way of doing it and I updated this repository accordingly.
+If I find other issues in complex templates I'll update this repository again.

 I've created a template with the following content: